Freeecode/Visual-Odometry-SOFT/README.md

 # Visual-Odometry-SOFT
-This repository is C++ OpenCV implementation of Stereo Visual Odometry using SOFT algorithm
+This repository is C++ OpenCV implementation of Stereo Visual Odometry using SOFT algorithm(under reimplementation)